paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 ---

 ### 📜 Version History

+#### Version 0.4.0 - Mesh Animation
+-   **Feature: Mesh & Material Animation:** A complete animation workflow for meshes has been implemented.
+-   **New Node: `RenderFormerMeshTarget`:** This new node allows you to define an animation for a mesh by specifying its end-state transformation (position, rotation, scale) and material properties (diffuse color, specular color, roughness).
+-   **Enhancement: `RenderFormerMeshCombine`:** This node has been upgraded to intelligently handle both static meshes and the new animated mesh sequences, allowing you to combine multiple animated and static objects in a scene.
+-   **Enhancement: `RenderFormerSceneBuilder`:** The scene builder now correctly processes the new mesh animation sequence, enabling it to generate interpolated frames for mesh animations just as it does for cameras and lights.

 #### Version 0.3.35 - Bug Fixes & Stability
 -   **Fix:** Resolved a critical `WrongTypeError` in the `RenderFormerRandomizeColors` node.
 The `random_diffuse_type` was being set to an incorrect string value (`"per triangle"`), which has now been corrected to the valid literal (`"per-triangle"`).